why-in-Shanghaitech/Testcase-Community/README.md

 # Testcase-Community
-Welcome to use Testcase-Community!
+Welcome to Testcase-Community!
 Hopefully this will inspire you and help you solve the problem.

+Through Testcase-Community, you can test your own program with online testcases just by one command line.
+All the testcases will be automatically updated before each judgement.
+These testcases may come from any student who once failed on them.
+You can check all the testcases on your own computer in the folder 'testcase' without opening a website.

 Current problem: hw6